 - Insurance may cover some of the testing costs

 - More expensive than other genetic tests on the market

 - Less transparency about up-front costs associated with testing

 - Can’t upload genomic data from other providers

-We finish our Myriad Genetics review with a comparison with Nebula Genomics and other DNA testing companies.
+We conclude our Myriad Genetics review with a comparison with Nebula Genomics and other DNA testing companies.

-Nebula Genomics offers the most affordable 30X Whole-Genome Sequencing service that provides information about your entire genome.
+Nebula Genomics offers the most affordable 30x Whole-Genome Sequencing service that provides information about your entire genome.
 Most of the products offered by Myriad Genetics and other clinical genetic testing companies cost much more.
 These other genetic testing companies also provide less detail about your genetic information.
-The sequencing data Nebula Genomics provides can be used by healthcare providers and genetic counselors.
+Although not a clinical test, the sequencing data Nebula Genomics provides can be used by healthcare providers and genetic counselors.

 |23andMe||Ancestry||Myriad Genetics||Nebula Genomics|